Well, what is there to say, at this point?

 –Emperor + Rey are ridiculously overpowered, all light show, no real stakes.
 Actually boring.
 In typical Big Budget genre fashion, this flick degenerates into an illogical light show, all flash and bang but devoid of any real substance or sense of tension. *Yawns* The same feeling also applies to pretty much every instance involving a lightsaber as well.

 –It’s just as bad as The Last Jedi, just for different reasons.
 Already mentioned, but damn!
 How the hell does Disney manage to stumble so egregiously, twice!
 Yes, I get that dumbass Rian Johnson painted them into a hole with his “subversive” take on Star Wars with the HIGHLY flawed 8th film, but a little more thought and effort could’ve both reeled back in the soured fans AND given the saga a fitting end, that didn’t feel like a clunky race-to-the-finish totally lacking in character and ‘soul’.
 The Last Jedi sucked because of how it treated key characters and how it tossed aside the intriguing story threads that JJ Abrams had laid out in The Force Awakens, while The Rise of Skywalker is just badly concocted, both in ‘story’ and execution.
-It reeks of desperation, and the need to cover up the fact that they never had a coherent story arc spanning the new trilogy, which I find baffling, given the $4 BILLION dollar purchase of Lucasfilm.
+It reeks of desperation, and the need to cover up the fact that they never had a coherent story arc spanning the new trilogy to begin with, which I find baffling, given the $4 BILLION dollar purchase of Lucasfilm.
 You’d think they’d want to get it right, from the get-go, but clearly the bean-counters at Disney were salivating for some of that sweet sweet Star Wars money, and fast tracked production without a logical and respectful through-line encapsulating their planned 3-title wrap-up of George Lucas’ first 6 movies, 3 of which being legitimate classics.
 You’d also think that someone like Kathleen Kennedy, who’d been in Lucas’ orbit going back to the early 80’s, would’ve had more regard for, and grasp on, what Star Wars is, and has become over time.

 –More misplaced Abrams humor.
 As with The Force Awakens, there were times when I found JJ’s brand of ‘wit’ feeling out of place and forced.
 There’s always been a scattering of funny, situational moments in the original trilogy, and even the flawed Prequels, but somehow, this stood out to me. *shrugs*